shubham526/ikat-2024/README.md

 - `--bz2-file-lines`: Path to the JSON file containing the number of lines in each bz2 file.
 - `--batch-size` (optional): Batch size for indexing (default is 200).

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

+## License
+This project is licensed under the MIT License.